calaldees/teachingWorkshops/teacherTraining/_firstProfetionalRole.md

 Your have some element of control over your teams emotional state.

 > Let's all choose to be the leaders we wish we had
 <sub>Simon Sinek</sub>

+TASK: Word Vomit Whiteboard
+* What words would you use to describe
+    * the professionals that you have admired
+    * the kind of professionals that you want to become

 * Conduct yourself properly
     * Who would you trust